 Day of the Dead

 Dia de Los Muertos, as it's known in the Latin culture, is often confused with Halloween, but as much as the Day of the Dead embraces costumes and makeup, it’s not about mystery or things that go bump in the night; rather, it's about showcasing love and respect for family members who have passed.
-The Mesquite Arts Center has been known to hold Day of the Dead festival centered on a community altar for participants to honor their ancestors.
+The Mesquite Arts Center has been known to hold the Day of the Dead festival centered on a community altar for participants to honor their ancestors.
 The free event also includes sugar skull decorating, face painting, live music, food such as “pan de muertos,” local vendors, and displays of MISD student artwork.
 Keep an eye out for updates to their calendar for more information.

 To become a vendor, please contact the Mesquite Arts Center for more details.

 Christmas In the Park

-The holiday season in Mesquite may not usually look like a winter wonderland, but what the city lacks in snow it makes up for in merriment at the annual Christmas at the Park celebration.
+The holiday season in Mesquite may not usually look like a winter wonderland, but what the city lacks in snow it makes up for in merriment at the annual Christmas in the Park celebration.
 Participants get their holly jolly on with train rides courtesy of the Candy Land Express, plus there’s a festive parade featuring some of the season’s most beloved characters.
 Add to that plenty of games, crafts, cookies, and hot cocoa, plus storytime with Mrs. Claus and pictures with St. Nick himself.
 Best of all, admission is free (some activities, such as rides or food, require a fee).